 The current officers and other members of the Executive Committee of the Society of the Cincinnati, Inc., are:

-Francis Ellerbe Grimball, Treasurer, Mt.
+Francis Ellerbe Grimball, Secretary, Mt.
 Pleasant, South Carolina

 William Polk Skinner, Solicitor, Washington, D.C.